Resources

 Get Assistance

 Oregon Housing and Community Services will never ask you to pay a fee to apply or get information.
-If you have additional questions or need assistance with your application, please contact:
+If you have questions, please contact:

 Oregon Housing and Community Services